franznvs/ETH-AVAX-PROOF-Module-1/README.md

 # Functions and Errors - Module 1

-This Solidity program is a simple "Token Creation" program that demonstrates the transaction of the tokens with the addresses in ETH.
+This Solidity program is a simple "Functions and Errors" program that demonstrates the transaction of the tokens with the addresses in ETH.

 ## Description